Match With BHD, Match With an Amazing Future

 You already know about the big beverages that have come out of Milwaukee for more than a century.
 But we also have a tremendous cache of craft breweries, brew a strong cup of coffee, and are no slouch when it comes to tea, either.

 You can't be in Milwaukee on a Friday without grabbing a fish fry.
 It's our tradition.
 So is sausage (whether you're a Usinger's or Klement's fan, it's all good)!
 And it's Wisconsin, so you know there's cheese, often freshly made, beer-battered and fried.
 If you really want to immerse yourself in Milwaukee tradition, grab a table at a local Supper Club.

 Or, if you want to trend less traditional-Wisconsinite and explore different world cuisines, not only do we have them, we probably have an entire festival for each!
-Including German, Irish, Italian, Indian, Mexican, Puerto Rican, French, Polish, Greek, Croatian, Armenian, and Native American.
+Including German, Irish, Indian, Mexican, Puerto Rican, French, Polish, Greek, Croatian, Armenian, and Native American.

 Nobody celebrates quite like Milwaukee!

 DHHS and BHD Are Centers for Service Innovation

 BHD is uniquely positioned to help those in need like no other agency can.
 And we're doing exactly that.

 BHD is a part of Milwaukee County DHHS, the only human services agency in America with an in-house housing division.
 BHD psychologists provide therapy to formerly homeless individuals who have been housed as part of the department's Housing First program.
 Further, the department is finding innovative ways to generate sustainable funding for this initiative.

 BHD Is at the Forefront of Recovery